MaartenAfschrift/Cycling_ShoulderCheck/README.md

 ## Shoulder check

 This repository contains all the matlab code used for data analysis and visualisation of the research article: *Turning the head while biking makes older people lose cycling direction and balance*.
-This article is currently under peer review and is already availlable as a pre-rint (https://doi.org/10.1101/2022.03.01.481993 ).
+This article is currently under peer review and is already availlable as a pre-print (https://doi.org/10.1101/2022.03.01.481993 ).